itzmeabrew/pwnable.cf/README.md

  * Make the rquired changes in ```index.html``` file.

  Game hosted here at [Crypto-Game](https://wh-crypto-game.000webhostapp.com/odin/index.html).
+(The site you visit may be shown as dangerous, but I assure you it is not.)